anadrome/word-constraints/README.md

 included) to be in the working directory.
 They also require more than than standard Java heap size to load ConceptNet, so run with e.g. -Xmx300m.

-By default it uses an (included) modified version of ConceptNet with only terms involving single-word entities, in conceptnet_singlewords.txt.
-If you want to use the original ConceptNet files, or other files, edit the FILENAMES constant in ConceptNet.java and recompile.
-It uses a slightly older version of WordNet due to JWordNet not having been updated to handle later formats.
-Some of the datafiles are also slightly renamed or even duplicated to make sure it'll work on Linux/OSX/Windows despite stupid differences in treatment of case sensitivity.
+By default it uses a modified version of ConceptNet (included)with only terms involving single-word entities, in conceptnet\_singlewords.txt.
+If you want to use the original ConceptNet files, or other files, edit the FILENAMES constant in ConceptNet.java.

 GUI
 ---